dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Sometimes, directly specifying the type of file will help MET figure out what to properly do with the data.

-Another option is to use the regrid_data_plane tool.
-The regrid_data_plane tool may be run to read data from any gridded data file MET supports (i.e. GRIB1, GRIB2, and a variety of NetCDF formats), interpolate to a user-specified grid, and write the field(s) out in NetCDF format.
-See Regrid_data_plane tool :numref:`regrid-data-plane` in the MET User's Guide for more detailed information.
-While the regrid_data_plane tool is useful as a stand-alone tool, the capability is also included to automatically regrid data in most of the MET tools that handle gridded data.
+Another option is to use the Regrid-Data-Plane tool.
+The Regrid-Data-Plane tool may be run to read data from any gridded data file MET supports (i.e. GRIB1, GRIB2, and a variety of NetCDF formats), interpolate to a user-specified grid, and write the field(s) out in NetCDF format.
+See the Regrid-Data-Plane tool :numref:`regrid-data-plane` in the MET User's Guide for more detailed information.
+While the Regrid-Data-Plane tool is useful as a stand-alone tool, the capability is also included to automatically regrid data in most of the MET tools that handle gridded data.
 This "regrid" entry is a dictionary containing information about how to handle input